Impaired Dark Adaptation: Earliest Sign of AMD

 What is Dark Adaptation?

 Research shows that dark adaptation weakens at the earliest stages of AMD.
-This is why you might experience troubles seeing driving at night, reading in dim light, or adjusting to seeing in the dark.
+This is why you might experience troubles seeing at night, reading in dim light, or adjusting to seeing in the dark.
 As the disease progresses, night vision difficulties increase.

 The first AMD symptom I noticed was problems reading in a dim room.
 When the light was bright, I had no issues.
 But when the light was dimmed, I just could not make out that small print.